The quantum limit to incoherent imaging is achieved by linear interferometry

 For the estimation of a transverse separation $\Delta x$ along one transverse direction, we obtain the following expression for the QFI:

-This shows that the accuracy of the estimation is characterised by the variance of the spatial distribution of the collectors.
+This shows that the accuracy of the estimation is characterized by the variance of the spatial distribution of the collectors.
 For a continuous distribution of collectors that simulate the aperture of a microscope or telescope, the variance is proportional to the square of the aperture size $D$, which yields $I_Q(\Delta x) \sim \frac{k^2 D^2}{z_0^2} \sim \mathrm{x_R}^{-2}$, where $\mathrm{x_R}$ is the Rayleigh length of the optical imaging system.

-\sectionp{Physical Implementation:} Consider the simplest case of using two collectors to estimate the transverse angular separation $\Delta x$ of two sources.
-The collectors are placed at positions $u_1$ and $u_2$, and the precision in $\Delta x$ is given by (see appendix):
+{\it Physical Implementation:} Consider the simplest case of using two collectors to estimate the transverse angular separation $\Delta x$ of two sources.
+The collectors are placed at positions $u_1$ and $u_2$, and the precision in $\Delta x$ is given by (see Supplemental Material):

 A simple experimental scheme that can achieve this precision is given in Fig.~\ref{f:phase_est}, for a phase shift $\alpha = 0$.
 It is worth noting that our expressions for the QFI and CFI are for estimating the linear separation $\Delta x$, instead of the angular separation, which would be ${\Delta x}/{z_0}$.
 If we were to estimate the angular separation, the expression for the QFI would increase by a factor of $z_0^2$, i.e $ I_Q(\Delta x/z)\approx {(u_1-u_2)^2}/{4}$.
 We thus reproduce the celebrated result of Ref.~\cite{PhysRevX.6.031033}, using a simple scheme interferometry.
 Such a scheme is also optimal for other imaging applications \cite{Pearce2017optimalquantum,Howard19}.
 Note that the optimal interferometer does not depend on the parameter for this example.